Applying to the Program

 Q. Will I need a bicycle if I do not have a car?

 Fellows without a car are strongly advised to make arrangements to either ship a bicycle, bring a bicycle with them, or be prepared to rent or purchase a bicycle while at WHOI.
 Other than taxis, there is some public transportation available, but the routes are limited and access to a bus stop can mean a lengthy walk or a ride from a friend.

 Q. Are dining services available?

 There are no meal plans available, however all institution housing comes with fully equipped kitchens.
-There are also cafeterias on both the Quisset and the village campuses.
+A weekly shuttle to a grocery store is provided.
+There are also cafeterias on both the Quissett and the village campuses.

 Q. What other activities take place at WHOI during the summer?